panacotar/blog/_posts/2025-04-28-safeguard-against-dos-in-rails-helper.md

 [...]
 ```
 Here we can see the big difference.
 The old code counted the leap years in a way that slowed things down, here, taking around 6 seconds to perform the count.
-As the number of years between the two dates increases, the computing time grows much faster.
+As the number of years between the two dates increases, the computing time grows exponentially.
 When I tested it with a range of `1,000,000,000` years, it took 61 seconds.
 This has the potential to bring the application to a halt.
 The updated code performs the calculation in constant time, regardless of the numbers of years.